tigerbelle07/Capstone/README.md

 Data Sources and Tools

 Death Rates by County - [State Cancer Profile](https://statecancerprofiles.cancer.gov/quick-profiles/index.php?statename=tennessee#t=3)
-The stats are produced are from a collaboration between the National Cancer Institute and Centers for Disease Control and Prevention.
+The stats are produced from a collaboration between the National Cancer Institute and Centers for Disease Control and Prevention.
 The data compile looks at death rates by County during the 2016-2020 timeframe.

 Insurance Coverage & Income - [Census Bureau](https://data.census.gov/)